pulsar-edit/package-backend/test/README.md

 - handlers.setup.jest.js: Contains setup functions to run before any *.handler tests
 - login.handler.integration.test.js: This is an integration test, that is testing a handler.
 Specifically the `login` slug of the backend.
 - packages.handler.integration.test.js: This is an integration test, that is testing a handler.
 Specifically the `packages` slug of the backend.

+How to run:

+There are several options available to run tests, some options will include tests that are more directly specified by other tests.

+This is intended to make it easier to run the tests you care about only, while allowing some more generic options for our CI.

+* `npm run test:integration` will run all files ending in `*.integration.test.js`
+  - Includes all `*.handler.integration.test.js` files
+  - Includes all Package Handler Tests
+  - Includes all Database Tests
+* `npm run test:handlers` will run all package handler tests, or files ending in `*.handler.integration.test.js`
+  - These tests are included in the `test:integration` script.